 Accounts receivable and contract assets are stated at the historical carrying amount net of write-offs and allowance for collectability in accordance with ASC Topic 310.
-We established an allowance for uncollectible accounts receivable and contract assets based on estimates, which incorporate historical experience and other factors surrounding the credit risk of specific types of customers which is essentially the expected net accumulated loss rates used in determining the fair value of guarantee liabilities under each product type.
+We established an allowance for uncollectible contract assets based on estimates, which incorporate historical experience and other factors surrounding the credit risk of specific types of customers which is essentially the expected net accumulated loss rates used in determining the fair value of guarantee liabilities under each product type.

+We estimate the allowance for uncollectible receivables based on expected net accumulated loss rates for terms during which losses of such service fees are expected to occur, which are consistent with the terms during which we expect to collect service fees.
 The profile of the borrowers are homogenous under each product types and as such, we apply a portfolio approach in accounting for credit risk.
 For individual customers where there is an observable indicator of impairment such as fraud, a specific allowance is provided.
-We evaluate and adjust the allowance for accounts receivable and contract assets on a quarterly basis or more often as necessary.
-Uncollectible accounts receivable and contract assets are written off when the consideration entitled to be received by us is due and a settlement is reached for an amount that is less than the historical loan principal or when we have determined the balance will not be collected.
+We evaluate and adjust the allowance for uncollectible receivables and contract assets on a quarterly basis or more often as necessary.
+Uncollectible receivables and contract assets are written off when the consideration entitled to be received by us is due and a settlement is reached for an amount that is less than the historical loan principal or when we have determined the balance will not be collected.
 Accounts receivable and contract assets are identified as uncollectible if any repayment of the underlying loan is 90 days past due, and no other factor evidences the possibility of collecting the delinquent amounts.
-We will write off accounts receivable and contract assets and corresponding provisions for accounts receivable and contract assets if any repayment of the underlying loan is 90 days past due.
-Recoveries of contract assets previously charged off will be recorded when received by crediting the allowance in the period of recovery.
+We will write off accounts receivable and contract assets previously charged off will be recorded when received by crediting the allowance in the period of recovery.

-The aggregate amount of the transaction price allocated to performance obligations that are unsatisfied pertaining to post-origination service were RMB62.6 million and RMB171.1 million (US\$24.9 million) as of December 31, 2016 and 2017, among which approximately 42% and 70% of the remaining performance obligations will be recognized by us over the following 12 months, respectively, with the remainder recognized thereafter.
+The aggregate amount of the transaction price allocated to performance obligations that are unsatisfied pertaining to post-origination service were RMB171.1 million and RMB222.7 million (US\$32.4 million) as of December 31, 2017 and 2018, among which approximately 70% and 92% of the remaining performance obligations will be recognized by us over the following 12 months, respectively, with the remainder recognized thereafter.

-Revenue recognized for the years ended December 31, 2016 or 2017 from performance obligations satisfied (or partially satisfied) in prior periods pertaining to adjustments to variable consideration due to the change of estimated prepayment rate and refund upfront fees was immaterial.
+Revenue recognized in 2017 or 2018 from performance obligations satisfied (or partially satisfied) in prior periods pertaining to adjustments to variable consideration due to the change of estimated return on investment periods, the change of estimated prepayment rate and refund upfront fees was immaterial.